tz1211/tz1211/README.md

   - R (beginner)

 # Currently working on... 💦
 - Involved in a project that aims to optimise promotional campaign targeting
+- Research assistant to a project exploring the potential use of large language model in analysing sentiments in political speeches

 # What's next? 💨
 -